 1. Centralized Resource Management:

 • Organizations that need to maintain a standard set of processes or other resources can use libraries to store these centrally.
-Each application can then use the same library resources, ensuring consistency.
+Each project can then use the same library resources, ensuring consistency.

 2. Version-Controlled Dependency Management:

-• By utilizing builds and versioning within libraries, applications can safely depend on specific versions, reducing the risk of unexpected behavior due to resource updates.
+• By utilizing builds and versioning within libraries, projects can safely depend on specific versions, reducing the risk of unexpected behavior due to resource updates.

-• When an update is required across multiple applications that rely on the same resources, it can be done by updating the library and releasing a new build.
-Each application can then choose to update to the new build when ready.
+• When an update is required across multiple projects that rely on the same resources, it can be done by updating the library and releasing a new build.
+Each project can then choose to update to the new build when ready.

 Best practices

-• Use libraries for resources that need to be standardized across multiple applications.
+• Use libraries for resources that need to be standardized across multiple projects.

 • Carefully manage dependencies and choose specific builds to avoid unexpected runtime behavior.